Skip to Main Content

 Sources may wish to have their names withheld from a particular story, and some may have valid reasons for this.
 The Editorial Board will decide on a case by case basis whether anonymity may be granted to protect the source, referencing NPR’s anonymous source guidance, and sources must be verified with the publication’s editor-in-chief.
 The Board recognizes that a high school is a very confined community of young people, and that some topics, while important to the community, may involve public embarrassment and official sanctions if names are printed.
 Once anonymity is granted, the Board must stand behind its decision, whatever the pressure.
 This, therefore, is a weighty decision.

 All work submitted as part of the West Side Story and Trojan Epic will be the original academic property of the student staff member.
-Staff members may not use artificial intelligence of any kind to create assignments, either in whole or in part.
+Staff members may not use generative artificial intelligence of any kind to create assignments, either in whole or in part.
 AI may be used as a component of brainstorming (assisting with angle development or interview questions) and revising (using Grammarly or Murrow to solicit feedback on a draft).
 To ensure transparency, all staffers will compose assignments in shared Google Docs only (not paste in content from an unshared Doc), clearly explain any AI assistance used in the brainstorming process and alert the editorial board if they want to use AI beyond brainstorming or revision purposes.
 Editors are encouraged to utilize the Google Extension Draftback to playback draft composition of stories in their sections.
 Multimedia work, including all art, design and photography submitted as part of West Side Story and Trojan Epic will be the original artistic property of the student staff member.
 Staff members may not use artificial intelligence such as Midjourney, Stable Diffusion or DALL-E to generate multimedia content.
 AI may be used as a tool in Adobe assets (recoloring or moving objects in Adobe Photoshop) but not to generate art or images.
 Violation of this academic integrity policy will be reviewed and can result in removal from staff.
 This policy will be reviewed on a yearly basis by the editorial board or if a new development arises.

 West Side Story and Trojan Epic would like to acknowledge Jack Kennedy and The Rock’s editorial policy, from which this one is derived.